PBPatil/Credit-Card-Default-Prediction/README.md

 </ol></span>

 ### Considerations for Model Selection
-<hr/><span style="color:black; font-family: 'calibri'; font-size: 1.2em;">Based on the problem statement and goal to be achieved, we need to predict the customer payment defaults in yes or no. This indicates that this is classification problem.
-We have used classification algorithms such as We will be exploring following performance metrics for a model/models based on following:
+<hr/><span style="color:black; font-family: 'calibri'; font-size: 1.2em;">Based on the problem statement, we need to predict the customer payment defaults in yes or no. This indicates that this is classification problem.Hence we have used classification algorithms and explored following performance metrics variety of models:
 <ol>
 <li>Accuracy: Accuracy Score</li>
 <li>AUROC Score of the model.</li>